jethrodaniel/hyperstack/readme.md

 ## Website and documentation

-Please see the website for full documentation, or find the same content in the [/docs](/docs) folder in this repo if you prefer.
+Please see the website for full documentation, or find the same content in the [docs](/docs) folder in this repo if you prefer.

 + Website: [hyperstack.org](https://hyperstack.org)

 Our website serves as a Hyperstack example application.
 All the doc content is loaded dynamically from this repo and converted to HTML on the fly.
 It uses React Semantic UI and a client-side JavaScript full-text search engine.
-Its a Rails app hosted on Heroku.
+It's a Rails app hosted on Heroku.

 ## Setup and installation